 I’m 100% happy with how my little tree turned out and had to laugh a little when my husband said it looked like a tree from How The Grinch Stole Christmas.
 I’ll take that as it looks whimsical!
 I took my buttons and glued them randomly on the tree.
 (If you have very small children playing with the tree, you might want to consider sewing the buttons on.
 That way they won’t come off as easily and create a potential choking hazard.)
 I wanted to make sure there were enough so that the kids could have a lot of spots to hang ornaments and the lights however they wanted.
 When I was picking buttons, I looked for buttons that weren’t flat.
 It’s easier to hang the ornaments on those.

-To finish of my base tree, I used the Maker with the rotary blade to cut out a star for the top, you can find it here.
+To finish off my base tree, I used the Maker with the rotary blade to cut out a star for the top, you can find it here.
 I just used hot glue to stick it to the top.
 I wanted the star to always be on the tree which worked out exactly how I wanted it.

 Making the lights, ornaments and presents